ASR-X/Autonomous-Simple-Reading/README.md

 Using OpenAI's third iteration of Generative Pre-trained Transformer (GPT), we have integrated truly capable NLP AI into text simplification.
 With a custom dataset of simplified summaries, Autonomous Simple Reading brings state-of-the-art natural language AI to help those with impaired learning.

 ## Easy to use interface
 With Stream.io's chat interface, we bring a very familiar and easy to use interface for interacting with GPT-3.
 It is very similar to modern IM platforms such as Messenger and Slack, so you will feel right at home.
-Don't worry about temperatures or frequency penalty's, we've already tuned them for you.
+Don't worry about temperatures or frequency penalties, we've already tuned them for you.

 ## Try it out!
  - The prototype for Autonomous Simple Reading is publicly available at https://autonomous-simple-reading.webflow.io/ - give it a test!